Application Anxiety? Read our field guide to joining MDS in 2023

 Changes to NCEA Credits

-The requirements for University Entrance (UE) have been reduced from 14 to 12 credits in three UE-approved subjects.
+To be awarded University Entrance you will need 14 credits in each of 2 UE Approved Subjects, and 12 credits in a third UE Approved Subject.
 Endorsement requirements have also been altered, which is great news for any students hoping to join MDS under discretionary entrance.

 Learning Recognition and Endorsements - The Essentials